NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

     | ${GREP} -c "${DAEMON}")
 {{< /highlight >}}

-Technically what it does is, listing all the running processes from all the users on the system, then looking for the target daemon it leaves out all the other processes, afterwards counting the number of running processes.
-If the daemon is not running, then the process counts is simply zero.
+Technically. what it does is listing to all the running processes from all users on the system, then looking for the target daemon, it leaves out all the other processes, afterwards counting the number of running processes.
+If the daemon is not running, then the process count is simply zero.
 As simple as that.

-Leaving out the <code>${GREP} -v "${SCRIPT}"</code> part (we will be attending this one in a moment) and the variable assignment, it will be basically translated to something similar to:
+Leaving out the <code>${GREP} -v "${SCRIPT}"</code> part (we will be attending to this one in a moment) and the variable assignment, it will basically gets translated to something similar to:

 {{< highlight sh >}}
 $ ps aux | grep -v grep | grep -c /usr/local/sbin/clamd